Our Final Panama Budget & Impressions

 Pacific-Atlantic-Pacific

 A tale of 2 oceans.
 We constantly seemed to be switching between the two.
-However, for us there is one clear favourite: The white sand of the Atlantic easily trumps the black sand of the Pacific.
+However, for us there is one clear favourite: The white sand of the Atlantic easily trumped the black sand of the Pacific.

 We did find some excellent safe and sheltered beaches, but we really needed to look for them.